-Testing the hypotheses
+Hypothesis testing

-I now turn to test the hypotheses, beginning with those concerning differences between school type and ethnicity in identification.
+I now turn to test the hypotheses, beginning with those predicting differences between ethnic identification by school type.

-Hypothesis 1A stated that Arabs attending mixed schools are more likely, than those attending all-Arab schools, to identify as Palestinian and/or Arab rather than Israeli, and Hypothesis 1B states that Jews attending mixed schools are more likely to identity in collective terms.
+Hypothesis 1A stated that Arabs attending mixed schools are more likely than those attending all-Arab schools to identify as Palestinian and/or Arab rather than Israeli, and Hypothesis 1B states that Jews attending mixed schools are more likely to identity in collective terms.
 Hypothesis 1C states that Arabs who attend multicultural schools are more likely to identify as Palestinian.

-Figure 1 displays the proportions of Arabs and Jews who, in the open-ended questions responded with each of five different categories of identifications.
-The Figure shows that both Arab and Jewish students, when answering freely, identify in terms of their personal attributes, tastes, and relations with friends and families.
-Only a minority identify in terms of religion or nationality.
-However, there is a significant difference (p < 0.05) between Jews and Arabs in these latter identifications.
-While 19.9% of the Arab students mentioned national identification and 20.8% religious identification, only 3.4% and 2.2% of the Jews did so.
-One possible explanation is that since Jews are the majority in Israel, their national and religious identity is taken for granted and they do not feel a need to mention it.
+Figure 1 displays the proportions of Arabs and Jews who responded to the open-ended questions with each of the five different identification categories.
+It is seen that both Arab and Jewish students, when answering freely, identified themselves in terms of their personal attributes, tastes, and relationships with friends and families.
+Only a minority identified in terms of religion or nationality.
+However, a significant difference (p < 0.05) was found between Jews and Arabs in terms of these latter identifications: 19.9% of the Arab students mentioned national identification and 20.8% religious identification, only 3.4% and 2.2%, respectively, of the Jews did so.
+One possible explanation for this is that because Jews are the majority in Israel, their national and religious identity is taken for granted, and they do not feel the need to mention it.

-Figure 2 breaks national and religious identification of Arabs and Jews by school type.
-As seen, Arab students in multicultural schools mention national identification more often than Arabs in other school types, while Arabs who study in segregated schools mention religious identity somewhat more often than their peers in other school types.
-However, the differences between students in the three school types in their free form national and religious identifications, are statistically insignificant
+Figure 2 exhibits the national and religious identification of Arabs and Jews by school type.
+As seen, Arab students at multicultural schools mentioned their national identification more often than Arabs at other types of school, and Arabs at segregated schools mentioned religious identity somewhat more often than their peers at other school types.
+However, the differences among the three groups in the free-form national and religious identifications were statistically nonsignificant.

-When I examined the content of terms Arab students used in their questionnaires, it appeared that while those who study in Hebrew mixed schools use the term ‘Arab’, students in multicultural and segregated school use either ‘Arab’ or ‘Palestinian’ identification.
-Whereas Arab identity is considered less radical and more culture related, identification with the Palestinian group is perceived as more nationalistic and radical in Israeli society.
+It was found that while Arabs at Hebrew mixed schools used the term Arab to identify themselves, Arab students at multicultural and segregated school used both Arab and Palestinian.
+Self-identification as an Arab is considered less radical and more tied to culture, but identification as a Palestinian is perceived to be more nationalistic and radical in Israeli society.

-This finding is consistent with the hypothesis, as it appears that the Arab minority group distinct itself, however the terms of distinction differ in each school type.
+This finding was consistent with the hypothesis because the Arab minority group did tend to distinguish itself, although the terms of this distinction differed by school type.

-Regarding the Jewish students, it seems that in general very few mention national categories, but the percentage of students who do so in segregated schools is still lower than in mixed schools, where Jews and Arabs meet each other daily.
-This is consistent with hypothesis 1B.
+Very few Jewish students mentioned national categories, but the percentage of students who did so in segregated schools was lower than that in mixed schools, where Jews and Arabs encounter each other daily.
+This is consistent with Hypothesis 1B.

-Table 5 presents binary logistic regression estimating the effect of school type on the log odds of mentioning national or national and religious identifications in the open questions.
+Table 5 presents a binary logistic regression estimating the effect of school type on the log odds of mentioning national or national and religious identifications in the open questions.
 The regression is estimated for Arabs.
-Given the small number of Jews who mentioned either national or religious affiliation, it was not possible to estimate a comparable regression for them.
-The regression controls for respondent's age, gender, religiosity and parents’ education.
+The number of Jews who mentioned either national or religious affiliation was too low to estimate a comparable regression for them.
+The regression controlled for respondent’s age, gender, religiosity, and parents’ education.

-The first column examines the effects on the log odds of national-religious identifications (whether the respondent mentioned either national or religious identification) and the second column examines the effect on the log odds of national identification.
+The first column examines the effects of school type on the log odds of national–religious identification (whether the respondent mentioned either national or religious identification), and the second column examines the effect of school type on the log odds of national identification.